Trustees' Teaching Award Guidelines

 - Award winners may choose whether to receive the award in cash or to establish an account to be used for professional purposes.
 In either case, the award is fully taxable.
 The Office of Academic Affairs will assume that the winner wishes to receive the cash award unless the winner informs that office otherwise within one week after notification of the award.

-- Academic Senate Teaching Committee selections are to be submitted to the Vice Chancellor for Academic Affairs by May 1st of that year.
+- Academic Senate Teaching Committee selections are to be submitted to the Vice Chancellor for Academic Affairs by April 17, 2015.
 The Office of Academic Affairs will ensure that the TTA awards are made before the end of the fiscal year.
 The Office of Academic Affairs will keep track of the TTA recipients each year and will provide the Board of Trustees and others as needed with a list of the TTA recipients.

 - The TTA should not be given in lieu of regular, merit based salary increases.
 The TTA is not part of the recipient's base salary.